gtatters/ThermImageJ/Readme.md

 Compatibility
 -------------

 -   ThermImageJ was developed on OSX, and tested using ImageJ v1.52n.
 Many features require installation of command line tools that may present future challenges on different operating systems.
-Testing and troubleshooting is ongoing.
-Please report issues here: <https://github.com/gtatters/ThermImageJ/issues>
+Testing and troubleshooting is ongoing, especially in Windows.
+Please report issues here: <https://github.com/gtatters/ThermImageJ/issues>, or consider converting to Mac or Linux.

 How to Cite
 -----------